 - Stay with the child and call for help.
-DO NOT MOVE CHILD OR LEAVE UNATTENDED - Remove trigger if possible (e.g. Insect stinger) - Lie child flat (with or without legs elevated) a sitting position may make breathing easier - USE ADRENALINE WITHOUT DELAY and note time given. (inject at upper, outer thigh through clothing if necessary.
-EpiPen- hold in situ for 3 seconds, Jext for 10 seconds) - CALL 999 and state ANAPHYLAXIS - If no improvement after 5 minutes, administer second adrenaline auto-injector (AAI) - If no signs of life commence CPR - Phone parent/carer as soon as possible
+DO NOT MOVE CHILD OR LEAVE UNATTENDED - Remove trigger if possible (e.g. Insect stinger) - Lie child flat (with or without legs elevated) A sitting position may make breathing easier - USE ADRENALINE WITHOUT DELAY and note time given. (inject at upper, outer thigh through clothing if necessary) - CALL 999 and state ANAPHYLAXIS - If no improvement after 5 minutes, administer second adrenaline auto-injector - If no signs of life commence CPR - Phone parent/carer as soon as possible

 All pupils must go to hospital for observation after anaphylaxis even if they appear to have recovered as a reaction can reoccur after treatment.
-Any AAIs used must be given to the ambulance crew.